zutm/AISHELL6-Whisper_baseline/README.md

 ```
 python preparation/AISHELL6-Whisper_manifest.py --base_dir AISHELL6-Whisper_dataset_dir --output_dir data/AISHELL6-Whisper
 ```
-### Step2: Prepare the correspondence file for whisper and normal speech.
+### Step2: Prepare the correspondence file for whisper and normal speech
-Use the command to create "data/AISHELL6-Whisper/w2n.txt" and "data/AISHELL6-Whisper/w2n.txt" to prepare the correspondence file for whisper and normal speech, or you can use the 'w2n.txt' in our realeased dataset.
+Use the command to create "data/AISHELL6-Whisper/w2n.txt" and "data/AISHELL6-Whisper/n2text.txt" to prepare the correspondence file for whisper and normal speech, or you can use the 'w2n.txt' in our realeased dataset.
 Please replace the 'AISHELL6-Whisper_dataset_dir' with the path of AISHELL6-Whisper dataset.
 ```
 python preparation/whisper2normal.py --base_dir AISHELL6-Whisper_dataset_dir --output_dir data/AISHELL6-Whisper
 ```